Guiseley

-Guiseley (/ˈɡaɪzlɪ/ GHYZE-lee) is a small town in the metropolitan borough of the City of Leeds, West Yorkshire, England.
+Guiseley (/ˈɡaɪzlɪ/ GHYZE-lee) is a small town in the City of Leeds, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is situated south of Otley and Menston and is now a north-western suburb of Leeds.

 It sits in the Guiseley and Rawdon ward of Leeds City Council and the Leeds North West parliamentary constituency.
 At the 2001 census, Guiseley with Rawdon had a population of over 21,000, increasing to 22,347 at the 2011 census.

 The A65 Otley Road, which passes through the town, is the main shopping street.
 Guiseley railway station has regular train services into Leeds, Bradford and Ilkley stations on the Wharfedale Line.

-Etymology
+Toponymy

 The name of Guiseley is first attested in an eleventh-century copy of a charter from around 972, as Gislicleh; it next appears in the Domesday Book of 1086 as Gisele and similar variants.
 The early spelling suggests that the first element of the name is an Old English personal name Gīslic.
 No such name is otherwise attested, but it is a plausible nickname form of names beginning in Gīsl-, such as Gīslbeorht.
 The second element comes from the Old English word lēah ('open land in woodland').
 Thus the name seems once to have meant 'Gīslic's clearing'.

 The etymologies of local field- and street-names were studied in detail by Henry R. Daniels.